 100% > 50% > 100% > 50% > 100% > 50%

-Because Balmar regulators are always seeking the maximum safe running temp of the alternator they yield the best continuous output performance.
+Because the WS500 regulator is always seeking the maximum safe running temp of the alternator it yields the best continuous output performance.
 Expensive?
 Perhaps, but you really do get what you pay for.

-Contrast how a Balmar regulator maximizes alternator output to a Yanmar / Hitachi alternator which reduces the regulation voltage limit based on ambient alternator temp and there is no comparison in terms of charging performance.
-With smart-regulators the voltage limit is not reduced just current output via the voltage applied to the brushes.
+Contrast how a WS500 regulator maximizes alternator output to a stock Yanmar / Hitachi alternator which reduces the regulation voltage limit/target based on ambient alternator temp, and there is no comparison in terms of charging performance.
+With smart-regulators the voltage limit is not reduced, just current output via the voltage applied to the brushes is reduced.
 Reducing current output slows charging a bit but nowhere as much as reducing the limit voltage based on ambient alternator or engine room temp.
 While reducing the current output does extend bulk charging time you still get a healthy absorption stage and you still get to the target voltage significantly faster.
 This type of regulation is more expensive and thus why cheap automotive type alternators don’t use it.

 How is This So?

 This image is a typical spec sheet for a Yanmar/Hitachi alt:

 The regulation voltage is specified at +/- 0.3V which, in and of itself is pretty pathetic, but this is what you get from a $6.25 regulator.
 If the design voltage is for 14.4V then this means you could possibly get one at 14.1V or one at 14.7V.
 Kind of a luck of the draw of specification.
 D’oh..